What is Methamphetamine?

 Methamphetamine is a very unpredictable drug.
 Toxic (and sometimes fatal) reactions can occur regardless of the amount used.
 This can happen whether the person is a first-time, occasional or regular user.
 Methamphetamine is more addictive than most other drugs, especially when taken in crystal form.

-The effects of alcohol can be immediate or long-term as listed in table 2 below.
+The effects of Methamphetamine vary, but can be immediate or long term as listed in the table below:

 - Increased heart rate and blood pressure